Home

 4. Test Yourself

 This is extremely important to find out if your training is paying off.
 Test yourself before you do your exercises and then after you've been doing them for 6, 8, or 12 weeks.
-Keep the tests the same (speeds or weights lifted in specific exercises, movement drills, etc.) to see your progress.
+Keep the tests the same (speeds or weights lifted in specific exercises, movement drills, etc.) to check your progress.

 Bottom line: Gauge your progress so you know that you ARE progressing.